Stephen E. Ambrose

-Stephen Edward Ambrose (January 10, 1936 – October 13, 2002) was an American historian, most noted for his biographies of U.S. Presidents Dwight D. Eisenhower and Richard Nixon.
+Stephen Edward Ambrose (January 10, 1936 – October 13, 2002) was an American historian, academic, and author, most noted for his books on World War II and his biographies of U.S. presidents Dwight D. Eisenhower and Richard Nixon.
 He was a longtime professor of history at the University of New Orleans and the author of many bestselling volumes of American popular history.

-There have been numerous well documented allegations of plagiarism, inaccuracies, and sloppiness in Ambrose's writings in addition to claims that he has made about his works.
-However, in a review of To America: Personal Reflections of an Historian for The New York Times, high school teacher William Everdell credited the historian with reaching "an important lay audience without endorsing its every prejudice."
+In 2002, several instances of plagiarism were discovered in his books.
+In 2010, after his death, Ambrose was found to have fabricated interviews and events in his biographies of Eisenhower.

-Early life
+Early life and education

-Ambrose was born January 10, 1936, in Lovington, Illinois, to Rosepha Trippe Ambrose and Stephen Hedges Ambrose.
+Ambrose was born on January 10, 1936, in Lovington, Illinois, to Rosepha Trippe Ambrose and Stephen Hedges Ambrose.
 His father was a physician who served in the U.S. Navy during World War II.
 Ambrose was raised in Whitewater, Wisconsin, where he graduated from Whitewater High School.
 His family also owned a farm in Lovington, Illinois, and vacation property in Marinette County, Wisconsin.
 He attended college at the University of Wisconsin–Madison, where he was a member of Chi Psi fraternity and played on the University of Wisconsin football team for three years.

 Ambrose planned to major in pre-medicine, but changed his major to history after hearing the first lecture in a U.S. history class entitled "Representative Americans" in his sophomore year.
 The course was taught by William B. Hesseltine, whom Ambrose credits with fundamentally shaping his writing and igniting his interest in history.
 While at Wisconsin, Ambrose was a member of the Navy and Army ROTC.
 He graduated with a B.A. in 1957.
 Ambrose received a master's degree in history from Louisiana State University in 1958, studying under T. Harry Williams.
-Ambrose then went on to earn a PhD from the University of Wisconsin–Madison in 1963, under William B. Hesseltine.
+Ambrose then went on to earn a Ph.D. from the University of Wisconsin–Madison in 1963, under William B. Hesseltine.